navkrishna21/Home-Automation/README.md

 # Home-Automation
-Fan and Light controlled by sensors using Arduino and Wifi module
+Fan and Light controlled by sensors using Arduino and Wi-Fi module

 # Description
 An automated light and fan system built using Arduino which is controlled